IliyanGochev/Quake-III-Arena-vk/README.md

 # Quake 3: Arena (Vulkan port) #

-Based on the wokr of http://twitter.com/PJayB, that can be found at
+Based on the wokr of http://twitter.com/PJayB, that can be found at [his GitHub repo](https://github.com/PJayB/Quake-III-Arena-D3D11)

 ## About the Port ##